 It is also good practice for employers to do the same.
 Many job seekers are frustrated by companies that don't follow through on promised follow-up or who do not provide clear next steps.
 Communicating in a timely manner with potential candidates—even ones that may not be the right fit for the company—shows courtesy and respect and enhances the company's reputation.

 The interviewing process is a practiced art for both the employer and the potential employee.
 With good strategies on both sides, the right candidate can be found for every position, and successful working relationships can develop that potentially eliminate the need for future job or candidate hunting.

 If you need help with shaping a strong interview process, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.